 "Sunlight is said to be the best of disinfectants," wrote U.S. Supreme Court Justice Louis Brandeis in 1913.
 But in creating the PCOAB, Congress did not adhere to Justice Brandeis's famous axiom.
-The Sarbanes-Oxley Act omits Congress from the class of entities that can receive confidential information from the PCAOB, which creates statutory ambiguity and could allow the PCAOB to deny congressional requests for information.365 To ensure that the PCAOB follows its congressionally mandated mission, Congress must have full and
+The Sarbanes-Oxley Act omits Congress from the class of entities that can receive confidential information from the PCAOB, which creates statutory ambiguity and could allow the PCAOB to deny congressional requests for information.
+To ensure that the PCAOB follows its congressionally mandated mission, Congress must have full and complete access to PCAOB documents.
+The Financial CHOICE Act will ensure that the PCAOB cannot deny Congress access to information.

-365 See Sarbanes-Oxley Act Section 105(b)(5)(B).
+See Sarbanes-Oxley Act Section 105(b)(5)(B)

-363 See generally Sarbanes-Oxley Act of 2002, Pub.
+&lt;sup>410 See generally Sarbanes-Oxley Act of 2002, Pub.
 L. No. 107-204, 116 Stat.
 745 (2002) (hereinafter Sarbanes-Oxley Act).

-364 Sarbanes-Oxley Act § 101-109.
+&lt;sup>411 Sarbanes-Oxley Act § 101-109.